 Supplemental Spousal Liability Insurance

-Currently, Insurance Law § 3420(g) requires an insurer issuing or delivering a policy that satisfies Vehicle and Traffic Law (“VTL”) Article 6 to provide supplemental spousal liability (“SSL”) insurance, unless the named insured declines SSL insurance in writing in such form as the Superintendent of Financial Services (“Superintendent”) determines.
+Previously, Insurance Law § 3420(g) required an insurer issuing or delivering a policy that satisfies Vehicle and Traffic Law (“VTL”) Article 6 to provide supplemental spousal liability (“SSL”) insurance, unless the named insured declines SSL insurance in writing in such form as the Superintendent of Financial Services (“Superintendent”) determines.

 - in a non-commercial policy that satisfies the requirements of VTL Article 6, where the first named insured has indicated a spouse on the insured’s insurance application unless the first named insured declines SSL insurance in writing in such form as the Superintendent determines; and